 Britain has had a love affair with bingo for as long as the game has been around.
-Throughout the last century, we’ve headed to halls and then moved online, where bingo is still big business and people are forming virtual queues to play bingo games at the likes or Rocket and Mecca.
+Throughout the last century, we’ve headed to halls and then moved online, where bingo is still big business and people are forming virtual queues to play bingo game at UK sites like this.
 Just why do we love this game so much?
 Let’s find out…

 Where Did Bingo Begin?

 Before we delve right into bingo in the present day, let’s take a look at where it all started.
 The game itself actually originated in Italy but as soon as it came to UK shores it was a hit.
 Bingo halls and charity games started to spring up all over the place in no time.

 Then along came the variants that we know and love to this day.
 This game has always been popular, mostly with women, but everyone can enjoy it.

 Not many pastimes from the early 1900s have made it to the modern day, so what makes bingo different?
 There are a variety of reasons why we still love this game and all the fun that goes along with it.